vratidc/vratidc.github.io/_posts/2024-03-04-worshop-iiitj.md

 </figure>

 ### Synopsis
-<i>“Aankhon Dekhi” follows a woman, dismissed by her husband's Vedical healing, fixating on a hideous wall.
-As her descent into madness accelerates, she believes a woman is trapped within it.
-Blurring reality, she peels off the wall, succumbing to psychosis, trapped by societal expectations.</i>
+<i>“Aankhon Dekhi” follows a woman who, after having a baby, is forced by her husband and family to be confined in a room.
+She begins to fixate on a blank hideous wall in the room.
+As days go by, she starts to believe that a woman is trapped behind the wall, struggling to be free.</i>

 <br>
 <hr>